Joe West Apparently Ejects Nationals GM Mike Rizzo From Third Deck - NESN.com

-Things got a little confusing Sunday during the Washington Nationals’ win over the Atlanta Braves at SunTrust Park.
+Things got a little confusing Sunday during the Washington Nationals’ loss to the Atlanta Braves at SunTrust Park.

 That person apparently was Nats general manager Mike Rizzo, who was standing (maskless) on the third deck.